Pre-Authorized Tax Payment Plan

 - 2 cents is spent on economic development services, planning activities and building department services

-- 1 cent is spent on collecting fine revenues for over 15,000 traffic and other provincial acts violations
+- 1 cent is spent on collecting fine revenues for traffic and other provincial offenses violations

 - 1 cent is spent on operating and maintaining the City's storm sewer system